Mototoe/Data_Structure_Lesson_Plan/README.md

 ## About Me
 &emsp; My name is Brandon McFarland and I am as student at BYUI.
 I major is computer science and I am fluent in Python, so my examples and problems will all be in phython.
-I have recently went through a class on data structure and I plan to use the knowledge i gained to help others to leant and be successful
+I have recently went through a class on data structure and I plan to use the knowledge i gained to help others to leant and be successful.